Divajain/userdocs/docs/gatewaykeys.md

  - Client ID
  - Encryption key

  This information can be obtained from the setup emails sent by your integrations specialist.
-If you do not have an integrations specialist or have mislaid the original emails, then you'll need to <a href="http://connect.vancopayments.com/contact-vanco">contact Vanco</a> and ask them for this information.
+If you do not have an integrations specialist or have mislaid the original emails, then you'll need to <a target="_blank" href="http://connect.vancopayments.com/contact-vanco">contact Vanco</a> and ask them for this information.

 ## Worldpay Online
-You need to log onto the <a href="https://online.worldpay.com/login">Worldpay Online Dashboard</a>.
+You need to log onto the <a target="_blank" href="https://online.worldpay.com/login">Worldpay Online Dashboard</a>.
 - Ensure you are in TEST mode.
 - On the top right of the screen click on `SETTINGS`.
 - Select the tab entitled `API Keys`.